golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/datadiary.md

 **Note**: Some percentages do not add up to 100 because portions of some older treatments fall outside of the Trestle Project boundary or the Caldor Fire perimeter.

-* Calculate the relative ratios by divding the untreated percentages by the treated percentages.
+* Calculate the relative ratios by dividing the untreated percentages by the treated percentages.

 * Results:
   * `2018-high (RELATIVE RATIO)` = 1.67